vaishnavijagtapma2025/stock-market-analysis-python/report.md

 # 5. Results and Output Interpretation

-## Full Predictions Table (`full_predictions.csv`)
+## Full Predictions Table (`full_predictions_.csv`)

-The `full_predictions.csv` table provides the most granular evidentiary output of the project by reporting realised and predicted values for every firm individually.
+The `full_predictions_.csv` table provides the most granular evidentiary output of the project by reporting realised and predicted values for every firm individually.
 For each NSE large-cap stock, the table includes:

 - historical price (`Price_1yr_Ago`)
 - realised current price (`Actual_Today`)